Decorative white fluffy cloud border for family assessment centre.

 Reverse Residential Model

 At Nucleus Horizons, we recognise that some families benefit and can be assessed within their own home, with targeted support, advice and guidance provided to assess and support families to address safeguarding concerns and to promote parenting skills and capacity.
-Our Reverse Residential Model is designed to meet this need.
+Our Reverse Residential Model is designed to meet this need as an alternative to a residential family assessment centre or other family residential assessment units.

 This model places the family at the centre of the assessment, with assessments taking place within the family home.
 We are able to provide supervision within the home full-time to ensure the safety and well-being of children throughout this time.
-This model also promotes stability for families and connections within their local communities.
+This model also promotes stability for families and connections within their local communities, while combining the benefits of a community assessment approach.
 If parents consent, we can also provide cameras for observation and monitoring purposes.

 What We Do